-As a result, figures as at December 31, 2022 or for the period then ended include the financial position of the subsidiary and the results of their operations for the period then ended.
+The consolidated financial statements include the accounts of the Trust and its subsidiaries.
+As a result, figures as at December 31, 2023 include the financial position of the subsidiaries and the results of their operations for the period then ended.
 The results of operations of the subsidiaries are included in the consolidated financial statements from the respective date of incorporation.